Low-regret shape optimization in the presence of missing Dirichlet data: Existence Analysis

 In this section, we establish the existence of minimizing deformation fields for the low-regret and no-regret problems.
 Also included in the analysis is showing the continuity of the deformation-to-state map under an appropriate closed topology.

-Before we proceed, we note that the reformulation of both problems give rise to a new variable $w$.
+Before we proceed, we note that the reformulation of both problems gives rise {to the adjoint variable }$w$.
 This implies that the regret problems have two governing equations, namely, given $\varphi\in\Om(\Omega)$ we want to find $(u(\varphi),w(\varphi))$ that solves

 We then write the no-regret problem as

 where the functional $\widetilde{J}:\Om(\Omega)\to \mathbb{R}$ is defined as